ibm-cloud-docs/activity-tracker/ibm-internal-only/at_guidelines_integration_patterns.md

 3. Customer approves the provider's request.

-    This action generates an AT event (`svc.gateway-provider-request.approve` or `svc.gateway-provider-request.denied`) in the customer account.
+    This action generates an AT event (`svc.action-request.approve` or `svc.action-request.reject`) in the customer account.

+    For example: `svc.gateway-provider-request.approve` or `svc.gateway-provider-request.reject`

 To correlate all events, the field `id` should be set with a unique identifier that all events in a trail must include.